About Us Contact Shop

 Now you could sleep on their couch, but our experience has only ever been sleeping in the guest bedroom.

-It might take a bit of work to find the right person, and you might need to send out a good number of requests, but when you do get the right person, it can be an awesome experience!
+Side Note: It might take a bit of work to find the right person, and you might need to send out a good number of requests, but when you do get the right person, it can be an awesome experience!

-4. Plan Your Restaurant Eating
+4. Plan Your Restaurant Experiences

-I think one of the main costs of travel, that a lot of people might not think about, are restaurant experiences.
+I think one of the main costs of travel that a lot of people might not think about are restaurant experiences.

-So if you want to be a bit careful about how much you’re spending on food while traveling, then are some steps you can take to save money:
+So if you want to be a bit careful about how much you’re spending on food while traveling, then here are some steps you can take to save money:

 • Step 2: Once you have your restaurant dining planned out, look up the local grocery stores and markets near your hotel or Airbnb.
-Do they have tasty pre-made meals, or simple delicious ingredients that can be quickly whipped up into a meal?
+Do they have tasty pre-made meals or simple delicious ingredients that can be quickly whipped up into a meal?

 • Step 4: For the meals that aren’t going to be special outings, if you choose not to go with step 2 and 3, then figure out where the locals are eating for lunch.
 These are going to be dining spaces that aren’t very expensive because people need a quick and cheap meal during their lunch break.
 And lot of the time, you’re gonna get some great dishes at places like this!